Peter S. Kaufman

 Peter S. Kaufman is an American investment banker and private equity investor.
-He is the President and Head of Restructuring and Distressed M&A at Gordian Group LLC, an investment banking firm.
-He is also a Managing Partner of Bacchus Capital Management, a winery investment concern.
+He is the president and head of restructuring and distressed M&A at Gordian Group LLC, an investment banking firm.
+He is also a managing partner of Bacchus Capital Management, a winery investment concern.

 Early life and education

-Kaufman attended the Edgemont Junior High School in Westchester County, New York and graduated from The Taft School cum laude.
-He attended Yale College, where he lettered in varsity lacrosse, was an editor of the Yale Daily News, and had a double major in art history and history, graduating with Honors.
-He was in the top quarter of his class at the University of Virginia School of Law.
+Kaufman attended the Edgemont Junior High School in Westchester County, New York, and graduated from The Taft School, cum laude.
+He attended Yale University, where he lettered in varsity lacrosse, was an editor of the Yale Daily News, and had a double major in art history and history, graduating with Honors.
+He was in the top quarter of his class at The University of Virginia School of Law.

 Career

 Kaufman practiced law in New York City before going into investment banking.
-Leaving the First Boston Corporation as a Vice-President, Kaufman joined Gordian Group LLC, the leading boutique investment bank specializing in distressed and/or complex financial challenges.
-Along with CEO Henry Furlow Owsley III, Kaufman is co-author of the definitive works in the field, Distressed Investment Banking: To The Abyss and Back - Second Edition, Beard Books 2015, Equity Holders Under Siege: Strategies and Tactics for Distressed Businesses, Beard Books LLC, 2014 and Distressed Investment Banking: To The Abyss and Back, Beard Books 2005.
-Both books are "must-read" for boards of directors, management teams and shareholders and/or owners of financially stressed situations, as well as for buyers and professionals.
-He was the founding Co-chairman of the Committee on Investment Banking of the American Bankruptcy Institute (ABI).
+Leaving the First Boston Corporation as a vice-president, Kaufman joined Gordian Group LLC, an investment bank specializing in distressed and/or complex financial challenges.
+Along with CEO Henry Furlow Owsley III, Kaufman is co-author of major works in the field, Distressed Investment Banking: To The Abyss and Back - Second Edition, Beard Books 2015, Equity Holders Under Siege: Strategies and Tactics for Distressed Businesses, Beard Books LLC, 2014 and Distressed Investment Banking: To The Abyss and Back, Beard Books 2005.
+He has been an Adjunct Professor at University of Virginia Law for the past ten years, teaching "Advising Boards of Directors Under Siege".

-Kaufman serves as an Adjunct Faculty/Lecturer at the University of Virginia School of Law teaching a course entitled "Advising Boards of Directors Under Siege"; he also assists in teaching courses at University of Virginia Darden School of Business.

-He is a Contributor to SportsIllustrated.com/Morning Read on golf.
+He was formerly a contributor to SportsIllustrated.com/Morning Read on golf.
 Kaufman had an article selected by Sports Illustrated as one of the ‘best golf reads’ in each of 2021 and 2022.
-He is a member of the Metropolitan Golf Writers Association.
-He is also a Brand Ambassador for The Towson Watch Company.